mariusz-schimke/GiGraph/README.md

 edge.Attributes.Color = Color.Red;
 ```

 You may set attributes as shown above, by assigning a value to a property—this is the easiest way.
 However, some properties supported by DOT graph visualization tools are not necessarily supported by the library, so they may not be exposed as properties.
 In such cases you may set them by specifying their key and an appropriately formatted value for it.
-You have to know exactly what key to use, and what value format is valid for it ([see documentation](https://www.graphviz.org/doc/info/attrs.html)).
+You have to know exactly what key to use, and what value is valid for it ([see documentation](https://www.graphviz.org/doc/info/attrs.html)).
 This approach should be used with care, and the value should always follow the DOT syntax rules.
 Otherwise the visualization tool you use may be unable to process it correctly.

 ```c#
 // setting the fill color (or any other attribute)